 Pema Chödrön is a beloved Buddhist teacher who has been writing and teaching for over 40 years.
 Her humble and humorous approach to teaching comes from a “we’re all in this together” perspective.
 She is a skilled translator of Buddhist philosophy and practices into understandable modern language.
 Chödrön is someone who has a deep understanding of unhappiness in all its forms: from day-to-day anxiety, to depression, to despair, and she is a master at kindly meeting you where you are.

 The Power of Now is a complete examination of why and how we experience confusion, doubt, fear, disconnection and unhappiness, and how we can uncover the part of us that is free of these difficulties.
 Eckhart Tolle explains the source of this unhappiness as the forgetting of our true nature, as spiritual beings.
 He explains how we can all rediscover the true nature, that we all share, by going fully into this moment – the power of now.
-This book could easily be in the 'Classics' section below!
+This book on meditation could easily be in the 'Classics' section below!

 In a series of simple essays, Western teacher Adyashanti turns around the core misunderstandings about meditation.
 In True Meditation he describes how true meditation is less a practice of doing various techniques, than allowing who you already are to show itself.